My thoughts on the 2007 film

 It felt a little like the oft mentioned Rubik’s Cube (there’s a whole featurette on it) and those medical instruments Chris sells – not that useful, just an end in itself.
 And whereas those cube competitions don’t harm anyone, the economic markets do, and so does the unspoken message from the film that success in them is something to aspire to.

-I would be more concerned about reforming the tax office, shelters, parking fees procedures, landlords, and the abuses of internships than linking this story to the American dream.
+I would be more concerned about reforming the tax office, night shelters, parking fees procedures, landlords, and the abuses of internships than linking this story to the American dream.
 I am all for coming through, overcoming odds, seeing determination rewarded, supporting love – all things I hoped for when I chose the film.
 But I want to see more Lincoln, less Lehman in the outcome.